vagos/vagos.github.io/_blog/what-i-use.md

 ---
 layout: post
-title:  "what i use"
+title:  "What I use"
-description: what i use
+description: "What I use"
 date: 2023-03-06
 ---